- Have you noticed that you have excess gums?

 - Do you want a solution to give you the smile you have always wanted?

 If you have answered yes to any of those questions, you are in the right place.
-Excess gums are also known as a “gummy smile” and it is something that can be corrected.
-At Painfree Dentistry we offer procedures that can treat excess gums successfully so you can have your perfect smile.
+Excess gums are also known as a “gummy smile”, which can be corrected.
+At Painfree Dentistry, we offer procedures that can treat extra gums successfully so you can have your perfect smile.

 What Causes a Gummy Smile?

 A variety of things can cause excessive gums on your upper jaw.
 One of the common reasons is the abnormal eruption of your teeth.
-Even though your teeth may look short they might actually be the proper length but are just covered by the extra gum.
+So even though your teeth may look short, they might be the proper length but are just covered by the extra gum.

 It can also be caused by how your upper jaw bone has grown and developed.
 In cases like this, it could be because there was a protrusion in the upper jaw in the gum tissue.
 This would then result in your smile looking gummy.